ArunRamakani/XOR-NN/README.md

 # XOR-NN
-XOR implementation with neural network with TensorFlow
+XOR implementation with neural network and TensorFlow